RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 Overall Deno tests are relatively straight forward to set up and begin using, which is a massive benefit compared to the config hell of Node and NPM test libraries.

 There is though some work to be done in this area for Deno.
-It's fair to say some of the assertions are overcomplicated and stability may be an issue in the near future.
+It's fair to say some of the assertions are complicated and stability may be an issue in the near future.
 But overall it is a great start and a big step forward for testing within the JavaScript community.

-Please do give [Deno](https://deno.land) a try, I think you'll like it.
+My advice is if you are writing unit tests stick to the following assertions as they are precise and stable:

+- `assertStrictEquals(actual: unknown, expected: unknown, msg?: string): void` *
+- `assertStringContains(actual: string, expected: string, msg?: string): void` *
+- `assertMatch(actual: string, expected: RegExp, msg?: string): void`
+- `assertThrows(fn: () => void, ErrorClass?: Constructor, msgIncludes = "", msg?: string): Error`

+Use the remaining assertions if you are writing more general tests like integration and functional tests.

 ## Beyond Deno Core Assertions

 If you want more than the Deno standard assertions module has to offer I have begun work on an assertion library called [explicitly](https://deno.land/x/explicitly).
 The library extends the standard Deno assertions with a collection of simple but explicit assertions.
-These assertions are geared towards developers who wish to write clear and concise Unit Tests in Deno.
+These assertions are geared towards developers who wish to write clear and concise unit tests in Deno.

 - `assertTrue(actual: unknown): void`
 - `assertFalse(actual: unknown): void`